With a sauna build, as with many things in life, there is an important balance between:

 This process can be simplified as:

-When we are out there in the field, verifying our work, let’s remember to do practice these aphorisms:
+There’s more: when we are out there in the field, verifying our work, these aphorisms can help us along the way:

 - Don’t be afraid to fail – we can fix anything when we build our saunas.